COVID-19 Response Investment Incentive Policy

 Fees are applicable for some stages in the process.
 Check current fees and charges.

-Council engineers may undertake random audits of development sites to ensure conditions of development are complied with and development is in accordance with approvals.
+Council may undertake random audits of development sites to ensure conditions of development are complied with and development is in accordance with approvals.

 Determine if development approval is required the application will then go through the following process.